karras/ansible-collection-linux_client/roles/os_baseline/README.md

 Manages OS related basic configs for workstations.

+The following components are managed by this role:

+* OS baseline packages
+* Time zone and synchronization (`systemd-timesyncd`)
+  - Including hwclock
+* Hostname and domain
+* System locales
+* System vconsole

 ## Example Playbook

 As this role is tested via Molecule one can use [that